maximus03156/ibkrcli/README.md

 # IBKR client — phased build

-This is the IBKR integration for the options bot.
+This is the IBKR integration for pulling data.
 Built as five independent phases that prove progressively more capability against your paper account.

 The phases exist because IBKR integration fails for many small reasons, and